North Wootton, Norfolk: Wootton Picnic in the Park

-In the summer of 2012, North Wootton hosted the event "North Wootton Picnic in the Park" a free music festival that attracted over 4000 people.
-The park site is maintained and funded by North and South Wootton parish councils, the picnic raises funds for extras on the park.
+In the summer of 2012, North Wootton hosted the event "North Wootton Picnic in the Park" — a free music festival that attracted over 4000 people.
+The park site is maintained, and funded by North and South Wootton parish councils.
+The picnic raises funds for extras on the park.

-It was originally set up to mark the Diamond Jubilee of Elizabeth II; however, due to the popularity of the event it was considered that it should become an annual event.
-Local band Jimmy Rockit were the main headline of the show with other local and non-local bands also performing such as Robbie Williams tribute act Dan O'Dwyer, Jessie's Ghost, Genuine Fake, Martin's Folly and Springwood Big Band.
+It was originally set up to mark the Diamond Jubilee of Elizabeth II.
+However, due to the popularity of the event, it was considered that it should become an annual event.
+Local band Jimmy Rockit was the main headline of the show, with other local and non-local bands also performing, such as Robbie Williams tribute act Dan O'Dwyer, Jessie's Ghost, Genuine Fake, Martin's Folly, and Springwood Big Band.
 The event also included a fairground, dog show, charity stalls, dance displays, gymnastic display and a laser quest game.